-Priority Area Issues and Challenges Strategic Priority Area 3 - Respect and facilitate the diverse range of career 1.
-Narrow focus in traditional academic careers and lack of support for those pursuing 'non-traditional' careers, e.g. highly specialised research-focussed career (with individuals written off as 'serial postdocs') or those spending periods in an applied setting or industry. pathways that exist within research, both in and out of academia, and provide tailored support to attract and retain 2.
-Lack of proactive support and structured career pathways for alternative careers in research, such as technical and professional support staff, despite the fact that they are playing an increasingly critical role in the research lifecycle e.g. through obtaining funding, developing impact pathways, conducting specialised experimental work, contributing to publications etc. talent across the research community 3.
+- 1. There is a perceived narrow focus in traditional academic careers with a lack of support for those pursuing 'non-traditional' careers, e.g. highly specialised research-focussed career (with individuals written off as 'serial postdocs') or those spending periods in an applied setting or industry. - Lack of proactive support and structured career pathways for alternative careers in research, such as technical and professional support staff, despite the fact that they play a critical role in the research lifecycle e.g. through obtaining funding, developing impact pathways, conducting specialised experimental work, contributing to publications etc. - 3.
 Individuals employed on 'research only' contracts (per HESA terminology), predominantly postdoctoral research staff or research fellows, are not perceived to be treated with institutional support equivalent to those on permanent contracts and the predominance of short-term, unpredictable grants creates instability in the research community.
 These factors lead to an increasing proportion of talented ECRs desiring to leave the sector with a disproportionate impact on underrepresented groups.